Monday, 24 April 2023

 The following is part two of a speech is was presented by yours truly at a town hall meeting discussing corruption in Jamaica and how it should affect our view of a republic.

 The point being made here is that replacing the monarch with a president will never ever enhance development but it may stifle it, depending on who is in office, I can point to solid evidence for this.
-In 1962, Uganda became independent with the Queen as its head of state, a year later they amended the constitution to remove the Queen however contrary to popular belief, they did NOT become a republic.
-Instead it became an elective monarchy where the kings of the different Ugandan tribal states would take turns as head of state with the inaugural holder of the “presidential” office being Mutesa II, Kabaka of Buganda.
+In 1962, Uganda became independent with Elizabeth II as its head, a year later they amended the constitution to remove her, contrary to popular belief however, they did NOT become a republic.
+Instead they became an elective monarchy where the rulers of the different Ugandan tribal states would take turns as head of state with the inaugural holder of the “presidential” office being Mutesa II, Kabaka of Buganda.
 From 1962-1966, Uganda was noted as one of the fastest growing economies in Africa.
-Then in 1966, The Prime Minister decided that no kind of monarchy was good enough, not even a local based elective one and as such decided to overthrow the Kabaka in order to make himself president (this time the presidency was truly republican).
+Then in 1966, The Prime Minister decided that he wanted to highest office for himself decided to overthrow the Kabaka .
 Suffice it to say that this started the road to Uganda’s decline.
 Unlike the monarch who was already independently wealthy, both Obote and his successor Idi Amin looted the country’s coffers to enrich themselves and the nation suffered a great deal from the hands of their presidential tyrants, suffice to say that had Uganda remained a constitutional monarchy (either tied to the Commonwealth or a local elective monarchy), the executive would have never have had the power to engage in its widespread corruption as the government would have be limited by the fact of a higher authority above them.
 Is it any wonder that the constitutional reform agenda has no other focus? as German sociologist Max Weber once stated “Parliamentary monarchy fulfils a role which an elected president never can.
 It formally limits the politicians’ thirst for power because with it the supreme office of the state is occupied once and for all.”

 But this discourse is not one on democracy but one on corruption, yet it is still important to point this out because if the very root of the presidential office is less than honest, everything else can be called into question.
 Now turning to corruption, let’s do the analysis for that one.
 According the latest corruption perception index, the most corrupt countries are Somalia, South Sudan, Syria and Yemen again all republics.
 In contrast to this, the least corrupt countries are Denmark, Finland, New Zealand, Norway and Singapore.
 Of these 5, 3 are still monarchies and other 2 actually became republics against their will (Finland in 1917 Russian revolution and Singapore being expelled from Malaysia in 1965).

 So with that history, that begs the question, why is our government so keen on a republic?
 Is it to heal slavery?
 The gullible may believe that, but I’m not so convinced, the men who wrote our independence constitution were much closer to slavery days than we are now yet they saw it fit to give us a constitutional monarchy.
 Or is it they will tell you that we need to be independent.
-Again this argument holds no water because Jamaica is already a recognized sovereign state the world over, nor can they legitimately claim that our constitutional structure is backward because there are first world developed countries that do it as well such as Canada or Australia, so it is hardly convincing that this is about developing ourselves because a King is no hindrance to development or independence, any more than a president is a help to it.
-Some republicans will posit national pride as the reason and this is notion I find this most bizarre and a bit offensive and here is why?
-Jamaica is a beautiful country, we have so much to offer the world from our music to our sporting achievements to our unique cuisine and more, the very idea that I need someone to call Mr. President or Madam President before I can feel any pride for my country is one I utterly reject.
+Again this argument holds no water because Jamaica is already a recognized sovereign state the world over, nor can they legitimately claim that our constitutional structure is backward because there are first world developed countries that have a similar structure such as Canada or Australia, so it is hardly convincing that this is about developing ourselves because a King is no hindrance to development or independence, any more than a president is a help to it.
+Some republicans will posit national pride as the reason and this is notion I find most bizarre and quite offensive and here is why?
+Jamaica is a beautiful country, we have so much to offer the world, from our natural beauty to our culture from to our sporting achievements and so much more more, the very idea that I need someone to call Mr. President or Madam President before I can feel any pride for my country is one I utterly reject.
 Thatcher saw the truth of that when she rightfully declared “Those who imagine that a politician would make a better figurehead than a hereditary monarch might perhaps make the acquaintance of more politicians.”
 And speaking of a figurehead especially the need for one who looks like us, I reckon we already a governor-general for serve that purpose.
 The organization Monarchy New Zealand refers to a set up like ours as a “team of three” in which the power of the executive is more diffused because it is shared between three individuals, the monarch, the governor-general and the prime minister.
 This arrangement works because each office helps to keep the other two in check thus power is diffused rather than fused.

 Why does this arrangement work in a monarchy but not in a republic?
 First of all, we must ask ourselves, what is the purpose of the state?
 Of any state?
-According to Otto von Hapsburg (a former MEP and also heir to the centuries-old Hapsburg dynasty of Austria), the purpose of the state is to exist not for its own sake but for the sake of the people that it is meant to serve.
+According to Crown Prince Otto of Austria also a noted scholar and elder statesman, the purpose of the state is to exist not for its own sake but for the sake of the people that it is meant to serve.
 Its authority is circumscribed by the rights of its citizens.
 It is only free to act in those fields within their remit.
 The State is therefore at all times the servant of natural law.
 Or perhaps we could comprehend it if it is stated more crudely, Pierre-Joseph Proudhon, a French socialist politician puts it as follows “Authority, which in monarchy is the principle of governing, is in republics the aim of the government.”
 What does that mean to us?
 And why should it matter?
 There are many who are of the view that all we need is change in the title of the governor-general to president, remove all reference to The Crown and everything will go on as they always have.
 I will however disabuse you of that notion.
 One of the biggest arguments republicans use to bolster their cause is the fact that we live in the 21st century, the royals being acutely aware of this fact are not going to commit any infraction that will effectively abolish themselves and the governor-general also being aware of this sentiment will also tread very carefully.
 A president on other hand does not have anyone calling for his/her head constantly simply by virtue of their existence, therefore without this sense of foreboding hanging over them they would not be subjected to the same careful inclinations in the exercise of their duties.

-One of the primary goals of every monarch is to leave behind a strong legacy for their heirs to inherit, in his book “Democracy: The God that Failed” Professor Hans Herman Hoppe made mention of the fact that in a republic, a president holds the use of the current resource of the government but does NOT own its capital value since unlike a king, a president cannot pass on his title to an heir, in fact in some cases his successor might even be an enemy (e.g. Trump and Biden).
-With this in mind a president has no incentive to maintain or even enhance the value of the government estate but instead as a mere trustee, he knows he has but a short time to acquire whatever he can from his office before term limits eventually force him out to make room for his replacement (and this we see in the fact that most US presidents leave office considerably wealthier than they were at inauguration).
+One of the primary goals of every monarch is to leave behind a strong legacy for their heirs to inherit, in his book “Democracy: The God that Failed” Professor Hans Herman Hoppe made mention of the fact that in a republic, a president holds the use of the current resource of the state but does NOT own its capital value since unlike a king, a president cannot pass on his title to an heir, in fact in some cases his successor might even be an enemy (e.g. Trump and Biden).
+With this in mind a president has no incentive to maintain or even enhance the value of the government estate but instead as a mere trustee, he knows he has but a short time to acquire whatever he can from his office before term limits eventually force him out to make room for his replacement .
+We need only to look to the US presidency where most incumbents leave office considerably wealthier than they were before going in.
 We are often told that president would give our children a chance to aspire to something, but the truth is there is no president that really goes into office thinking about any future office holder.
 King Charles on the other hand would most certainly have succession at the forefront of his mind, the legacy that he would leave behind for Prince William and Prince George, hence his own notion on how to conduct himself on throne would be guided by this consideration in a way a president will not.
-This fact alone lessens any likelihood of a monarch’s involvement in corruption since he knows it will mean not only the end of his reign but the end of the monarchy itself (another thing a president need not worry about)
+This fact alone lessens any likelihood of a monarch’s involvement in corruption since he knows it will mean not only the end of his own reign but the end of dynasty's future prospects.

 An example of such a scenario playing out can be seen approximately a decade ago in the uprising known as the Arab spring.
 Several nations in West Asia and North Africa went through a revolutionary fervor with citizens demanding more rights, better living conditions and greater representation in governments.
 In the wake of this, republics such as Egypt, Tunisia, Libya and Yemen all experienced a complete breakdown of civil authority as exemplified by the complete overthrow of existing governments.
 In contrast, monarchies like Jordan, Morocco and Bahrain served as a moderating influence, yes changes were indeed made to these countries but the changes were smoother and did not come in the wake of any long lasting instability.
 This is due in no small part to Kings who proved themselves open to changes.
 Yom and Gause argue that the “Arab Spring might just as well be called the Arab Republics’ Spring” because monarchies remained relatively stable while republican regimes in the region collapsed or experienced monumental shifts.
 What was it that caused the difference where King Abdullah II and King Mohammed VI were able to retain their thrones while men like Hosni Mubarak and Abdullah Saleh were forced demit office?
 Were not the latter democratically elected by their people as a president should be?
 First of all, neither president was chosen by the people, they were selected by a small group of elites, secondly both presidents headed regimes that were notorious for corruption and repression of dissent and third, both of these presidents were siphoning state resources, lining the pockets of their cronies.
 In stark contrast to this stands the Kings of Jordan and Morocco both of whom being in the position that they were in recognized that if they wanted a secure monarchy to pass to the next generation, social and political changes were necessary which allowed them to survive and their people to thrive,